General Advising Questions

 If I earned a D or F in a class, will I need to repeat it?

-Some classes will require a C or better.
-Within the Psychology major, students must earn at least a C in PSYC 101 and STAT 201/211 to complete the major.
-Some math courses needed for the BA or BS also need a grade of C or better if they are used as a prerequisite for more advanced math courses.
+Some classes will require a C- or better.
+Within the Psychology major, students must earn at least a C- in PSYC 101, PSYC 203 and PSYC 204 to complete the major.
+Some math and/or science courses needed for the BA or BS also need a grade of C- or better if they are used as a prerequisite for more advanced math or science courses.

 Is there a minimum and maximum number of credit hours that I can take each semester?